 Together, sport and fitness make up one of the UK’s largest employment sectors, focusing on the leading and supervision of sport, exercise and physical activity.
-Across our nations, there are many thousands of sport and fitness clubs, leisure centres and gyms for public use, and while of course such venues are currently operating under restrictions due to the COVID-19 pandemic, a boom in the fitness industry is expected once we finally get back to normal.
-You only have to witness the popularity of Joe Wicks’ daily workouts to see how much energy has been pent up in living rooms across the UK, so get qualified now to make sure you’re part of the upcoming fitness revival!
+Across our nations, there are many thousands of sport and fitness clubs, leisure centres and gyms for public use, and now that restrictions have been lifted once again post-Covid, the industry has well and truly bounced back.
+So get qualified now to make sure you stand the strongest possible chance of capitalising on the sector’s renewed popularity!